fberlinger/FISH/BlueSim/README.md

 ## Upload Code for an Experiment on the Virtual BlueBots

-Go to the subfolder `fishfood` and copy one of the following files ending in `.py` to the current `BlueSim` folder:
+Go to the subfolder `fishfood`, choose one of the following experiments, and copy its file ending in `.py` to the current `BlueSim` folder:

+- A single robot orbits around a fixed center: `orbit.py`
-- `millingabout.py`
+- Several robots orbit around a fixed center: `millingabout.py`
+- Two robots orbit around each other: `waltz.py`

 Rename that file to `fish.py`.